WeishiBYU/Scheduler/notes.md

 Todo
 []Add calender input
-    []a way to input what time slots are available in excel []available time slots is populated
+    []a way to input what time slots are available in excel [x]available time slots is populated
-    []available time slots are updated
+    [x]available time slots are updated
     []

 []BackEnd export

+[]need to check all form in filled
+[]Need a better looking mobile view
 []Add tracking
 []Redo pricing
 []Add saving